libhal-google/libhal/README.md

 All guides follow the [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines).

-## Making your own libembeddedhal Interfaces and Drivers
+## Making your own libhal Interfaces and Drivers

 In order to demonstrate how to create an interface a thoroughly documented/commented set of example code has been written.
-The comments in these files acts as guides to help new developers learn how to create their own libembeddedhal interfaces, peripheral drivers, device drivers and soft drivers.
+The comments in these files acts as guides to help new developers learn how to create their own libhal interfaces, peripheral drivers, device drivers and soft drivers.

 The following files are a guide to how to write their respective driver: